michaelyatco/choredoor/ChoreDoorMaster.md

 </script>
 ```

 Task: You're almost at the finish line!
-You just need to add some finishing touches.
-One minor bug is that the game can reset mid-round if the player clicks on the `startRound` button.
+You just need to address two bugs in your logic.
+The first bug is that the game can reset mid-round if the player clicks on the `startRound` button.
+This bug results in every `doorImage.src` becoming a closed door again before the winning or losing condition is reached.

 Wrap the `startButton.onclick` function in an `if` statement where the condition checks if the `currentlyPlaying` variable is `false` so that a player cannot reset the game mid-round.